International Women's Day

 - Tap to an Irish jig

 - Hear about Barbados

-The participating schools were St. Vincent de Paul primary school, Featherstone Wood primary school and Barnwell secondary school.
-Pin Green Play Centre also took part in the project.
+The participating schools in the past were St. Vincent de Paul primary school, Featherstone Wood primary school and Barnwell secondary school.
+Pin Green Play Centre have also taken part in this project.
 Over 300 children benefited from these cultural workshops.

-A separate series of workshops was also carried out, to encourage school children to explore and record their family history.
-A Learning & Access Officer from Herts Archives worked with young people, to show them ancient records and ways of tracing their family history.
+A separate series of workshops were also carried out to encourage school children to explore and record their family history.
+A Learning & Access Officer from Herts Archives worked with young people,to show them ancient records and methods of tracing their family history.